hmshafeeq/MicroOrm.Dapper.Repositories/README.md

 # MicroOrm.Dapper.Repositories

-This is a fork of https://github.com/phnx47/MicroOrm.Dapper.Repositories repository.
+This is a fork of https://github.com/phnx47/MicroOrm.Dapper.Repositories.
 All credit goes to [Sergey Kuznetsov](https://github.com/phnx47)

 ## Docs